 To The Campus Community:

-Recently, an organization on our campus announced that a particular person would be speaking here at a future date.
+Recently, an organization on our campus announced that a particular person has been invited to speak here.
 Many students, some faculty, and a few alumni of our institution have publicly objected to the invitation of this speaker.
 Some have demanded that his invitation be rescinded, so that he will not be able to use our “platform,” and the imprimatur of our college will not be attached to the controversial things he was expected to say—or to anything he has said or written in the past.
-It has been alleged that the speaker will make some students feel uncomfortable or unsafe, that his beliefs are repugnant, and that his ideas are not rational or evidence-based.
+It has been alleged that the speaker will make some students feel uncomfortable or unsafe, that his beliefs are repugnant, and that his ideas are not rational or grounded in solid evidence.

 I have heard these demands, and listened to the arguments of their supporters.
 I am writing to say that I do not agree with them, to announce that the speaker’s talk will go forward as planned, and to explain why.

-In fact, neither my nor anyone else’s personal preferences should have anything to do with this question.
+In fact, no one’s personal preferences should have anything to do with this question.
 To see why, we must consider what our college, or any college, is here for.
 An institution of higher education is organized around the concept of learning.
 Learning is why we are all part of this community.
 Students are here to learn about the arts, sciences, and other disciplines they pursue.
 Professors are here to learn as well: to learn entirely new things about the natural, social, and humanistic worlds, and to learn how to teach more effectively.
 The staff and administration are here to make these endeavors possible.

 The reputation of our college and the value of the degrees we confer will not be affected by the speakers we host, but it will suffer if we acquire a reputation for stifling unpopular views.
-A college does not need to “manage” its “brand” like a for-profit company does.
+A college does not need to “manage” its “brand,” and it should not act like a for-profit company in this respect.
 All colleges stand for excellence in scholarship; that is the only brand that matters, and disinviting speakers and suppressing thoughts will only cheapen it.

 If you are against this speaker coming here, please also consider this: Some members of our community—some of your friends and colleagues—do want him to visit.
 By asking me to disinvite him, you are implicitly claiming that your concerns and preferences are more important than those of the people who invited him.
 Are you really sure that you are so right and they are so wrong?
 Psychologists have found that people tend to be overconfident in their beliefs, and poor at taking the perspective of others.
 That might be the case here.